iNewbSkrewb/Wallpapers/README.md

 # wallpapers
-just a collection of my favorite wallpapers I use on my Linux system.
+just a collection of my favorite wallpapers I use on my machines.

+TODO:
+Organize by color instead of theme